AwardsPage address: http://www.mnsu.edu/carts/awards.html

 College of Arts & Humanities Celebration Awards

-The purpose of the Celebration Awards is to recognize the wide array of good work being done by faculty, staff, alumni, and friends of the College of Arts & Humanities.
-These awards will recognize accomplishments and activities that support the College’s mission of cultivating the appreciation and practice of forms of creative, intellectual, and cultural expression, and that promote outstanding achievement through teaching, research, and service.
+The purpose of the Celebration Awards is to recognize the wide array of good work being done by students, faculty, staff, alumni, and friends of the College of Arts & Humanities through awards and a showcase of student creative and scholarly work.
+The celebration will recognize accomplishments and activities that support the College’s mission of cultivating the appreciation and practice of creative, intellectual, and cultural forms of expression, and that promote outstanding achievement through teaching, research, and service.

 Criteria for Selection

 Nominees should have made contributions to the mission of the College of Arts & Humanities that are of extraordinary quality.
 A selection committee will review all nominations.
-Nominees will be considered based on their contributions to one or more of the following categories:
+Nominees will be considered based on their contributions to the following categories:

 Innovation in Instruction: Enriching the classroom with knowledge, experience, and vitality; demonstrating a devotion to teaching and learning; constantly striving to find effective ways to teach and engage students.